GolaraRFI/NER/README.md

 # Named Entity Recognition (NER) with BERT
 This project is done on **Google Colaboratory**.

-In this priject it is shown that how to fine-tune BERT for NER.
+In this project it is shown that how to fine-tune BERT for NER.

 # Requirements
   - transformers